zainezq/bookQuery/README.md

 ## Project Setup

 Before starting, make sure to set up the database and import the provided `books.sql` file into your PostgreSQL database.
+Please download and install PostgreSQL if you haven't already.

-You will need to download PostgreSQL for this to work.
+**Note:** JDBC (Java Database Connectivity) is also required for this project to work.
+Make sure you have JDBC properly configured in your project for database interaction.

 ## Project Structure